-If you’re keen to get a nice meal during your Scotland trip, lunch is a great time to do this as many higher-end restaurants offer pretty good lunch specials where you can get a two- or three-course meal for around £15 – 20.
+If you’re keen to get a nice meal during your Scotland trip, lunch is a great time to do this as many higher-end restaurants offer pretty good lunch specials where you can get a two- or three-course meal for around £20-25.
 The same meal will cost you significantly more at dinner time.

 For a pub meal — be that for lunch or dinner — expect to pay about £10-15 for a main meal, again depending on what you get.

 Many museums are free and it doesn’t cost a dime to go for a hike or wander around a quaint town or city.
 However, if you do want to throw in a few paid experiences to your Scotland travel budget, here’s what to expect to pay.

 Another popular activity when visiting Scotland is to go on a cruise of Loch Ness and Urquhart Castle, which typically will cost around £20-30 depending on the type of ticket you buy.

 If you like Scotch and you’re interested to see how the whisky is made, I would highly recommend going on at least one distillery tour.
-Most of the basic tours offered by distilleries will cost around £10 and will include at least one dram of whisky for a tasting.
+Most of the basic tours offered by distilleries will cost around £20 and will include at least one dram of whisky for a tasting.
 Not a bad deal, if you ask me.

 While many museums in Scotland are free to enter, there are some historical sites that do charge an entry fee, such as the Edinburgh Castle.
 They don’t tend to be more than about £10 and are almost always worth it, as they go to the general preservation of important sites.

-At a local pub, a pint will cost around £4 and dram of single malt whisky will land somewhere around there as well, at about £4 – 5 depending on the vintage of the particular whisky you’ve selected.
+At a local pub, a pint will cost around £4-5 and dram of single malt whisky will land somewhere around there as well, at about £4 – 5 depending on the vintage of the particular whisky you’ve selected.

 It is, of course, worth noting that it is definitely cheaper to buy your booze at the supermarket.
 However, one of the best things about travelling through Scotland is experiencing the local pub culture and luckily, it doesn’t cost much to grab a pint, chill out, and perhaps listen to some live local music.